adioshun/gitBook_DeepSlam/paper2017-past-present-future-slam.md

 - 두번째는 : the latter discretizes the environment in cells and assigns a probability of occupation to each cell.

-- The problem of standardization of these representations in the 2D case has been tackled by the IEEE RAS Map Data Representation Working Group, which recently released a standard for 2D maps in robotics [113]; the standard defines the two main metric representations for planar environments(plus topological maps) in order to facilitate data exchange, benchmarking, and technology transfer.
+- 2D상에서 이러한 representations 표준화에 걸림돌은  The problem of standardization of these representations in the 2D case has been tackled by the IEEE RAS Map Data Representation Working Group,
+	- - which recently released a standard for 2D maps in robotics [113]; the standard defines the two main metric representations for planar environments(plus topological maps) in order to facilitate data exchange, benchmarking, and technology transfer.